Welcome to our close-up look at business insurance claims.

 So he called us.

-Much to his relief, our claims team leader Jane confirmed he was covered (image licensing claims are very common).
+Much to his relief, our head of claims Jane confirmed he was covered (image licensing claims are very common).
 Jeremy followed Jane’s instructions not to start conversations with the agency and instead to send over all correspondence and key information so she could talk to the insurer about a way forward and, ultimately, settlement.

 Our experience with this particular agency told us there was no point negotiating so we pressed the insurer to settle.
 Within a few days, Jeremy had the money in his account so he could pay the agency directly.
 Which he did.